 What is Sales AI?

 Sales AI is any software that makes use of artificial intelligence to make sales teams more effective and productive.
-This includes tools designed to reduce the administrative burden on revenue operations and reps by automating sales activities.
+This includes tools designed to reduce the administrative burden on revenue operations and reps by automating non-selling activities.
 Some functions that benefit from Sales AI are sales forecasting, tracking and analyzing contact relationships, pipeline management, data entry, and much more.

 Generally, artificial intelligence is an umbrella term covering a wide range of different technologies.
-These include computer vision, machine learning, deep learning, natural language processing and much more.
+These include computer vision, machine learning, deep learning, natural language processing, and much more.
 However, all these technologies help machines perform specific cognitive tasks just as well or even better than their human counterparts.

 Take AI powered computer vision for instance.
 It helps self-driving cars to identify and avoid obstacles, just like our trusty eyeballs.
 And your favorite voice assistant (Siri or Alexa) also understands your words and responds using artificial intelligence.